 PCI, owner of ISE (ICT Solutions & Education), formerly OSP® magazine, connects network evolution professionals with innovative solutions and concise education across the rapidly changing ICT landscape by sharing information and resources online or at face-to-face events.
 Our Policy will govern our collection and use of information about you.

 From time to time, PCI may update its Policy.
 PCI will post the new Policy with a new Effective Date to notify you of these changes.
+PCI will provide notice to you, and, if PCI is required by applicable law, PCI will obtain your consent.
+If PCI has not obtained your consent, you are deemed to consent to our then-current Policy by accessing the Online Services after the Effective Date.
 If you are concerned about how your information is used, you should check back to this Policy frequently for updates.
-By accessing the Online Services after the Effective Date, you are deemed to consent to our then-current Policy.
+Unless you are an EU Resident for whom different methods of consent apply (as discussed in the Section XIII below), by accessing the Online Services after the Effective Date, you are deemed to consent to our then-current Policy.

 “Your personal information” is information that directly identifies you as a particular individual, which is your first name or first initial and your last name in combination with another data element such as your email address or mailing address.